open-resources/dash_curriculum/tutorial/part2/chapter7.md

 ## What you will learn
 `Data wrangling` is the processing of `raw` data into a useable form.
 In this chapter we will explore data cleaning and filtering techniques to produce data useable in our dashbords.

-## Cleaing up a CSV file
-In chapter 6 you learned how to read a `CSV` into a Pandas dataframe.
-In this chapter we will import the CSV file directly from Github.
-We'll go through an example where we are given `time-series` temperature measurements in CSV format and need to clean in up.
+## Exploring Data
+Let's start by exploring the data.
+We'll learn about several different `Pandas` functions to explore the data.
+### Head

-Let's start by importing the data using `Pandas` and use the [head](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html) command to see the top 5 rows of data:
+Commonly, after we  import the data we'll use the [head](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html) command to see the top 5 rows of data:
 ```python
 import pandas as pd